Anjaebum/hello-world/README.md

 Init Repository.

 Hello github !
-I'm on study for you !
+I'm on studying for you !